Dr. Tamara M. Walser

 ABOUT

-I am a Professor in the Department of Educational Leadership where I coordinate the M.S. concentration in Evaluation & Organizational Learning and the Graduate Certificate in Evaluation.
+I am a Professor in the Department of Educational Leadership where I coordinate the Graduate Certificate in Evaluation.
 I teach courses in evaluation and inquiry methods, and mentor graduate students through dissertations and culminating projects.
-My scholarship focuses on evaluator education, evaluation approaches and methods, and evaluation capacity building.
+My scholarship focuses on evaluator education and evaluability assessment—an approach to evaluation.
 I have worked as a professional evaluator for more than 25 years.

 Education